scottroot-msft/Business-Process-Tracking-Level-Up/docs/labs/readme.md

    Enter a name that will be used for the resource group.
    This will create a new folder in the `.azure` folder, and set it as the active environment for any calls to `azd` going forward.
 4. Select any required/prompted options to complete the deployment.
-      - You will be asked to select a subscription and resource group.
+      - You will be asked to select a Subscription and Resource Group.
-      - If you do not have a resource group, you can create one at this time.
+      - If you do not have a Resource Group, you can create one at this time.
-      - Also specify the location for the deployment.
+      - Also specify the Location for the deployment.

-### Deploying again
+### Deploying Application Updates

 If you've only changed the logic app code in the `src` folder, then you don't need to re-provision the Azure resources.

 - You can just run:
 ```azd deploy```